 Hiring me as a marketing consultant will not disrupt your work schedule.
 The process can be simplified into reasonable and manageable pieces.
 You can stop the consultation process at any point and still benefit tremendously.

-I’ve written for the following industries and niches: senior care, nonprofits (including churches), perfoming arts, finance, financial consulting, continuing education, natural health, consumer goods, staffing, medical products, digital desing, software, hardware, and… what else?
+I’ve written for the following industries and niches: senior care, nonprofits (including churches), perfoming arts, finance, financial consulting, continuing education, natural health, consumer goods, staffing, medical products, digital design, software, hardware, and… what else?
 Lots more.
 Try me out by scheduling a discussion.

 My Guarantee to You…